FIWARE/tutorials.NGSI-v2/docs/application-mashups.md

 ## Combining Multiple Widgets within a Mashup

-The simple widget in the example above give above combines both input and output into a single component, but it is when a series of operators and widgets are **combined** that the true power of Wirecloud can be seen.
+The simple widget in the example above give combines both input and output into a single component, but it is when a series of operators and widgets are **combined** that the true power of Wirecloud can be seen.
 Simple data flows can be mapped graphically on screen and a mashup can be created by a user with minimal understanding of the technologies used to create the mashup.